mlzarathustra/ondes/TO-DO.md

  ---

+  - try smoothing gaps in controller sweep using "smooth" algorithm.

+ ---

   - distortion - use (2 * atan(y))/pi
      x > 0 (the slope is 1/(1+x^2), so it will be 1 at 0)
      y will be asymptotic to 1.